NFDI4BIOIMAGE/training/_sources/content_types/documentation.md

 None

-Licensed GPLV3
+Licensed GPL-3.0

 The KNIME Image Processing Extension allows you to read in more than 140 different kinds of images and to apply well known methods on images, like preprocessing. segmentation, feature extraction, tracking and classification in KNIME.

-Tags: Imagej, OMERO, Bioimage Data, Workflow
+Tags: Imagej, OMERO, Workflow

 Content type: Tutorial, Online Tutorial, Documentation